 - Their purpose is to generate the 2^n (or fewer) minterms of n input variables.
 Each combination of inputs will assert a unique output.

 A Binary Decoder converts coded inputs into coded outputs, where the input and output codes are different and decoders are available to “decode” either a Binary or BCD (8421 code) input pattern to typically a Decimal output code.

 Practical “binary decoder” circuits include 2-to-4, 3-to-8 and 4-to-16 line configurations.

 2-to-4 Binary Decoder –

-Some binary decoders have an additional input pin labelled “Enable” that controls the outputs from the device.
-This extra input allows the decoders outputs to be turned “ON” or “OFF” as required.
-Output is only generated when the Enable input has value 1; otherwise, all outputs are 0.
+Some binary decoders have an additional input pin labeled “Enable” that controls the outputs from the device.
+This extra input allows the outputs of the decoder to be turned “ON” or “OFF” as required.
+The output is only generated when the Enable input has value 1; otherwise, all outputs are 0.
 Only a small change in the implementation is required: the Enable input is fed into the AND gates which produce the outputs.

 If Enable is 0, all AND gates are supplied with one of the inputs as 0 and hence no output is produced.
 When Enable is 1, the AND gates get one of the inputs as 1, and now the output depends upon the remaining inputs.
 Hence the output of the decoder is dependent on whether the Enable is high or low.

 Practicing the following questions will help you test your knowledge.
 All questions have been asked in GATE in previous years or in GATE Mock Tests.
 It is highly recommended that you practice them.